dsyer/spring-petclinic/readme.md

 CdsBenchmark  main    actr     manual  180.000  9661.000   19.260  68.564  0.807   0.822  0.017
 ```

 (the ramdisk didn't really add much this time, even though it seemed to work better with Java 11).
+Looks like this might be of interest in Java 15: https://bugs.openjdk.java.net/browse/JDK-8198698.

 Java 8 (with `-noverify`), Boot 2.2.1: